alexalwks2/aaronjohn2.github.io/_posts/2018-06-18-mobile-flower-recognition.md

 * Therefore if you train a machine learning model on it, it should be able to classify with relative accuracy as to what flower is in the image that you have taken.

 * Thanks to [Jimmie Goode](https://github.com/jimgoo/caffe-oxford102), he used this dataset to train a Convolutional Neural Network(CNN).
 He used Caffe to classify the images in the Oxford 102 category flower dataset.
-This Caffe model is what I used in this project to build the app.
+This Caffe model is what I used in my Swift project to build the app.

 You can get my [Flower/Plant recognition iOS app](//this is a comment.. leave app link in here, once it is published) in the App Store.
 It's pretty cool to see Caffe finally working on my iPhone to solve a real world problem, even without Internet connection (This is due to having an MLModel pre-loaded onto the device and it does not require an API.)